East Coker (poem): Sources

-According to Eliot the poetic aspects of the poem are grounded in the tradition of John Cleveland, Edward Benlowes, William Blake, and William Butler Yeats's early work.
+According to Eliot the poetic aspects of the poem are grounded in the tradition of John Cleveland, Edward Benlowes, William Blake, and W. B. Yeats's early work.
 Additionally, many of the images are connected to the poetry of Stéphane Mallarmé.
 In terms of theology, Eliot is orthodox in his theory and relies primarily on the writings of St Augustine.
-There are some additional influences from the works of Thomas Browne and Saint John of the Cross.
+There are some additional influences from the works of Thomas Browne and John of the Cross.
 In applying these views upon society, Eliot was heavily influenced by the writings of Christopher Dawson and Dawson's reliance on understanding God as the first step to a better society.

 Besides the many literary sources, Eliot also draws on his personal feelings and experience, especially on the great stress that he felt while composing the poem.
 Similarly, Eliot used the image of pilgrims coming to America and the stories of them that were common throughout his childhood.
-In particular, his mother wrote poems about the pilgrims arriving in New England, and Eliot found information related to his family's history in a book called Sketch of the Eliot Family.
-The location, East Coker, was where Andrew Eliott, T. S. Eliot's ancestor, left when joining the pilgrimage.
+In particular, his mother wrote poems about the pilgrims arriving in New England, and Eliot found information related to his family's history in A Sketch of the Eliot Family.

-Part two of the poem also finds inspiration in the motto of Mary Stuart, Queen of Scots, "In my end is my beginning," which was woven on tapestries (arras) in the various residences she occupied while she lived in exile in England.
-Like Mary Stuart several centuries earlier, Eliot was an ex-pat poet living as a Catholic in England.
+Reception

-ReceptionEast Coker sold almost 12,000 copies during its initial publication.
+East Coker sold almost 12,000 copies during its initial publication.
 Eliot's response was to claim that its popularity proved that it was a bad poem.
 Regardless of the truthfulness of the statement, he enjoyed the fact that the poem could inspire people during the war.
 Upon receiving an essay from a schoolboy analysing East Coker, Eliot wrote a complimentary reply, praising the boy's review despite his interpretation of the poem differing from Eliot's.
 Eliot's friend, Emily Hale, liked the poem so much that she read the poem to her Smith College students "as if it were a love-letter from God".

 Early reviews focused on discussing the poem in terms of its content and not its style.
 In the Southern Review, James Johnson Sweeney, Spring 1941, and Curist Bradford, Winter 1944, discussed paraphrases of the poems and the sources of various passages.
 However, Andrews Wanning, Spring 1941, stated that Burnt Norton was a better poem than East Coker and that "'Burnt Norton' is a poem of suggestion, 'East Coker' a poem of argument and explanation".
 Another American critic, Delmore Schwartz, did not appreciate the tone within East Coker, especially that expressed in the fifth section.